solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 The oxygen ratio of the silica, the alumina, and the alkaline bases is 3:2:1, not in agreement with that of a true feldspar, but matching that of the scapolites (meionite).
 The presence of minerals of this sort would better match the optical behavior than the acceptance of an anorthite or plagioclase in general, since in polarized light one cannot detect any parallel stripes in the white or glass-clear little pieces.

 In the rest not decomposed by hydrochloric acid the content of nickel and phosphorus is noteable.
 Because the assumption that this content originates from some residue of meteoritic iron, by chance undecomposed, we are forced to consider this as an indication of the admixture of schreibersite.
 To this end, the pertinent iron shows up naturally in the analysis among the ferrous oxide.
 This partly accounts for the excess in the sum being over one hundred.
-Although even more chromium iron containing alumina is certainly present, such a substantial amount of alumina, in addition to a considerable quantity of natron, turns up that in the rest a feldspathic admixed component must be implied, while its main constituent evidently constitutes an augitic mineral.
+Although even more chromite containing alumina is certainly present, such a substantial amount of alumina, in addition to a considerable quantity of natron, turns up that in the rest a feldspathic admixed component must be implied, while its main constituent evidently constitutes an augitic mineral.
 If one takes an admixed bisilicate component for the latter, a balance remains, in which the oxygen ratio between the aluminim oxide and the residual lingering silicon dioxide is nearly 3:9, but then the required amount of calcium oxide and alkali is missing.
 As a result, the share that is not broken down by acids can only be approximately calculated as consisting out of:

 Schreibersite 4.5
-Chromium iron 2.5
+Chromite 2.5
 Feldspathic mineral 4.0
 Augitic mineral 89.0